Cord Cutting Guides, News, and Reviews

 Stream Nick Jr. for Free with Philo

 Philo is making a splash on the mainstream skinny bundle scene, and while it's still adding features and platform support, it's already worth taking note of as a way to watch Nick Jr. without cable.
-The appeal of Philo is obvious when you look at the price: Philo's two bundles are available for just $16 and $20 per month, respectively.
-Those are extremely low prices, especially when compared to typical prices around the skinny bundle market.
+The appeal of Philo is obvious when you look at the price: Philo's two bundles are available for far less than many competitors.
 And you don't even have to pay those low rates to give Philo a brief test drive: the service also offers a free trial period of one week before you have to pay.
 To snag that free trial offer, just click on the link below this section.
 You can check out the full review of Philo.

 Stream Nick Jr. for Free with Sling TV